Numeri-Dev/hyprupld/README.md

 # Install Script
 The install script is used to install the scripts to your system
-It will install them to ~/.local/bin
+It will install them to /usr/local/bin
-It will also create a symlink in your PATH to the script
+It will also make the scripts executable and ensure they're in your PATH
-You will have to download the repo and run the script from there
+You can either download the repo or the zip for this
+Run `bash install_scripts.sh` to begin the installation process

 # Supported Package Managers
 ### These are all the common package managers